MassinissaDjellouli/CTFStuff/TheGoodStuff/PWN.md

 - %08x prints 4 bytes of the stack in big endian format
 - %016lx prints 8 bytes of the stack in big endian format
+- adding n$ between the % and the format allows to offset by n

 ### Endianness: